As-12/Header-only-skeleton/README.md

 - Add Memcheck job into Travis-CI.

 # Contribution
-- Please open issue/pull request for suggest to make this better.
+- Please open issue/pull request for suggestion to make this better.